AM General: Trolleybuses

-Production of complete motor buses (and of any two-axle motor buses) had ended in 1978 and aside from the fitting-out of the last articulated MAN shells, the only production in 1979 was two batches of trolleybuses (and the only such vehicles ever built by the company).
-These were all 40 ft vehicles, model 10240T: 110 trackless trolleys for the Philadelphia trolleybus system, operated by SEPTA; and 109 for the Seattle trolleybus system, operated by Metro Transit (now King County Metro).
+Production of complete motor buses (and of any two-axle motor buses) ended in 1978.
+Aside from the fitting-out of the last articulated MAN shells, the only production in 1979 was two batches of trolleybuses, the only such vehicles ever built by the company.
+These were all 40 ft vehicles, model 10240T: 110 trackless trolleys for the Philadelphia trolleybus system, operated by SEPTA, and 109 for the Seattle trolleybus system, operated by Metro Transit, now King County Metro.
 One of the latter has been preserved since its retirement in 2003 by King County Metro (see King County Metro fleet).

 Development and production of the HMMWV

-In 1979, AM General began preliminary design work on the M998 Series High Mobility Multi-Purpose Wheeled Vehicle (HMMWV, pronounced Humvee), a 1.25-ton truck intended to replace the M151 and other Light Utility Vehicles.
-The US Army awarded AM General a prototype contract in 1981 with development and operational testing conducted over a five-month period in 1982.
-In March 1983, AM General won an initial $1.2 billion contract to produce 55,000 Humvees to be delivered in five basic models and 15 different configurations over a five-year period.
+In 1979, AM General began preliminary design work on the M998 Series High Mobility Multi-Purpose Wheeled Vehicle HMMWV, pronounced Humvee, a 1.25-ton truck intended to replace the M151 and other Light Utility Vehicles.
+In 1981, the U.S. Army awarded AM General a prototype contract.
+In 1982, development and operational testing was conducted over a five-month period.
+In March 1983, AM General won an initial $1.2 billion contract to produce 55,000 Humvees, to be delivered in five basic models and 15 different configurations over a five-year period.

-Production began at the Mishawaka, Indiana, assembly plant in the fall of 1984 and the first deliveries were made in early 1985.
+In the fall of 1984, production began at the Mishawaka, Indiana, assembly plant.
+In early 1985, the first deliveries were made.
 The total international production by mid-1991 was more than 72,000.
-Since 1991, an additional 20,000 HMMWVs ordered brought total international production to 100,000 in March 1995.
+After 1991, an additional 20,000 HMMWVs ordered brought total international production to 100,000 in March 1995.

 Late in 2000, AM General was awarded another contract for 2,962 M998A2 series trucks.
 The contract contained six single-year options running to the fiscal year 2007 and continues to be renewed.
 Nearly 250,000 units have been produced.

 Humvees feature full-time four-wheel drive, an independent suspension, steep approach and departure angles, 60-percent grade ability and 16 in of ground clearance.
 More recent production models include the M1151, M1152, M1165, and M1167.
-As of 2015, Humvees are in use by the US Army, Marine Corps, Air Force, and Navy.
+As of 2015, Humvees are in use by the U.S. Army, Marine Corps, Air Force, and Navy.
 The combined fleet numbers 140,000.
 More than 50 nations have bought these vehicles.